-- □ Keep doors to residence halls, labs, classrooms locked when not occupied - □ Don't provide access to unauthorized persons in the buildings or classrooms - $\hfill\square$ Do not keep large amounts of money with you. - □ Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer - □ Keep a list of all valuable possessions including the makes, models, and serial numbers - □ Don't leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time - $\hfill\square$ Don't lend credit cards or identification cards to anyone - □ Report loitering persons or suspicious persons to police immediately; don't take any chances
+- ☐ Keep doors to residence halls, labs, classrooms locked when not occupied. - $\hfill \square$ Do not provide unauthorized access to persons in the buildings or classrooms. - \square Do not keep large amounts of money with you. - ☐ Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - ☐ Keep a list of all valuable possessions including the make, models, and serial numbers. - ☐ Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - ☐ Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - \square Do not lend credit cards or identification cards to anyone. - ☐ Report loitering persons or suspicious persons to police immediately; don't take any chances.